Neil Frame 07/10/22

 You’ll probably be faced with a lot of neigh-sayers.

-But if anyone can do it, it’s the personable duo behind Bermondsey Street’s The Garrison (an intricately ornate gastropub, complete with deer heads on the walls, a cinema downstairs and waiters who wear lumberjack shirts and shorts), and the former Village East (a New York-style industrial space with high ceilings and cheery, uniformly-attired staff, now Loyal Tavern).
+But if anyone can do it, it’s the personable duo behind Bermondsey Street‘s The Garrison (an intricately ornate gastropub, complete with deer heads on the walls, a cinema downstairs and waiters who wear lumberjack shirts and shorts).
+And the proof is in the pudding… and the starters… and the mains.
+Because combining globe-trotting dishes with an approachable, all-day setting at The Riding House Café has proved to be such a successful formula, it’s spawned offshoots in the form of the Rail House Café in Victoria, and The Riding House Bloomsbury… in Bloomsbury.

 Which, let’s face it, is often.